BigBang1112/gbx-net/GBX.NET/Engines/Game/CGameCtnChallenge.md

 - 1st free block in 0x01F
 	- Vec3 absolutePositionInMap
 	- Vec3 pitchYawRoll
-	- for each snap point of that block (let's say x amount of snap points)
+	- for each snap point of that block
 		- Vec3 snapPointPosition
 		- Vec3 snapPointPitchYawRoll
 - 2nd free block in 0x01F
 	- Vec3 absolutePositionInMap
 	- Vec3 pitchYawRoll
-	- for each snap point of that block (let's say y)
+	- for each snap point of that block
 		- Vec3 snapPointPosition
 		- Vec3 snapPointPitchYawRoll
 - ...